leobudima/elogii-blog/content/how-to-choose-vehicle-route-optimization-software.md

 With route optimization software, each time a driver chooses a destination, the software can plan a route with minimum turns (and even without turns at all).

 Another problem for drivers is the weather.
-In fact, statistics say that over 22% of accidents are weather-related.
+In fact, statistics say that over [**22% of accidents are weather-related.**](https://ams.confex.com/ams/pdfpapers/133554.pdf)

 But thanks to vehicle routing software, you can use the system’s API to integrate with third-party apps to track weather reports and road conditions.

 In doing so, you can add those parameters when planning routes, as well.
 And prevent drivers from ever taking unnecessary risks.

-## Cuts costs and saves money
+### Cuts costs and saves money

 Software always chooses the most cost-effective routes, which cuts costs and saves you money on vehicle operating expenses.

-For example, vehicle route optimization software can cut fuel costs up to 30%, since its main focus is on reducing travel time.
+For example, **vehicle route optimization software can cut fuel costs up to 30%**, since its main focus is on reducing travel time.

 When vehicles spend less time on the road, that automatically reduces your maintenance costs, as well.